IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 When a consumer has not received the notification in time, the map in the MBean may be incomplete.
 In this case, a missing partition-to-offset mapping for the seek offset map is taken from the partition to offset map (3).

-The timeout for receiving the JMX notification is a quarter of the reset timeout, but not more than `min (max.poll.interval.ms/2, 30000)` milliseconds.
+The timeout for receiving the JMX notification is `minimum (CR_resetTimeout/2, max.poll.interval.ms/2, 15000 ms)`.

 The merges in the MBean and the received JMX notifications are removed on `retireCheckpoint`.